kelseyde/calvin-chess-engine/README.md

 Calvin is rated about 1700 on Lichess as of October 2023.

-Current feautures include:
+Current features:

-- Bitboard board representation
+#Board representation

-- Pseudo-legal move generation
+- Bitboards of each piece type/colour are used for internal board representation.

+#Move Generation

+- Hybrid legal/pseudo-legal move generation: check, pin and attack masks are generated first.
+Single and double-check are resolved, and then a final filter for moves that do not put the king in a 'new' check.
-- Magic bitboards for sliding piece move generation
+- Magic bitboards are used for sliding piece move generatiton.

+#Search
-- Iterative deepening search within a negamax framework, with an added quiescence search at the end to handle 'noisy' positions
+- Iterative deepening search within a negamax framework.
-- Contempt factor of 200 centipawns to evaluate draws during search
+- Quiescence search to filter out 'noisy' positions.
+- Transposition table with Zobrist hashing.

+#Move Ordering
-- Move ordering: previous best move, MVV-LVA, killer heuristic, history heuristic
+- Previous best move, MVV-LVA, killer move heuristic, history heuristic.

-- Transposition tables
-- Zobrist hashing
+#Evaluation
+- Basic material count
+- Piece square tables: start- and end- tables for king and pawns, with tapered eval based on the 'endgame weight'.
-- Evaluation: basic material count and piece square tables, pawn structure, passed pawn bonuses, isolated/doubled pawn penalties
+- Pawn structure: passed pawn bonuses, isolated/doubled pawn penalties.

+#Opening Book / Endgame Tablebase
+- Not yet!
+I would like to implement these soon.

+#Communication
 - UCI protocol implemented with time management support.
-- No opening book or endgame tablebase.
-Maybe soon!
 - Calvin is connected to Lichess where he plays regularly in the bot pool: https://lichess.org/@/Calvin_Bot

 Perft results (starting position):